-- To continue with the current and new phase I/phase II gene therapy and virotherapy clinical trials in solid tumors in order to translate promising transgene/vector systems and oncolytic viruses to the clinic.
+- Clinical translation of promising virotherapy strategies.
+A significant area of focus has been the successful completion of ongoing clinical trials and the initiation of new phase I and phase II gene therapy and virotherapy studies in solid tumors in order to translate promising transgene or vector systems and oncolytic viruses to clinical practice.

 - Development of novel therapeutic approaches in the treatment of gliomas.
 Dr. Galanis and her team have developed and tested in clinical trials a number of novel therapeutic approaches in the treatment of gliomas, with special emphasis on cell cycle inhibitors and angiogenesis inhibition.